Explore this course:

 -

-This is a project-based module which aims to set students a real-world professional geographical information systems (GIS) project for a client using a variety of different spatial datasets and GIS methods.
-The aim of the module is to prepare students for professional practice in GIS and spatial analysis through a group-work approach which places emphasis on collaboration, team working and objective-setting.
+This is a project-based module in which students address a real-world problem for a client using a variety of different spatial datasets and GIS methods as appropriate.
+The aim of the module is to prepare students for professional practice in GIS and through a group-work approach which places emphasis on collaboration, team working and objective-setting.
 This module is taught through a short series of lectures and group seminars.
-The module is assessed through a combination of an interim report, final report and group presentation.
+The module is assessed through a combination of a group presentation, a group final report and an individual reflection.

 15 credits